Living Greek in Greece: Euripides' Medea

 TRAVEL

-Participants should plan to arrive in Athens by July 31st.
-Please wait until the deposit deadline of April 1st to book any nonrefundable travel.
+Participants should plan to arrive in Athens by Sunday, July 27th.

 The Institute will operate a free shuttle to and from Athens on arrival and departure day.
 Precise details will be provided after program acceptance.